Sheila's Cake Brownies

 Add water and spices, then blend in flour gradually.

-Work dough until manageable (either on a board, or using a dough hook)
+Work dough until manageable (either on a board, or using a dough

 Leave dough to rest in fridge overnight.